KTibow/monoserve/readme.md

 ### Prep: Monoserver

 You also should create the monoserver ahead of time.
 This means (in most cases) making a folder, setting up Fly within that folder, setting up Git within that folder, setting up a server (see [Dockerfile](https://github.com/KTibow/monoserve/blob/main/example-Dockerfile), [deno.json](https://github.com/KTibow/monoserve/blob/main/example-deno.json), and [server.ts](https://github.com/KTibow/monoserve/blob/main/example-server.ts)) within that folder, and sending it to GitHub.
-Don't forget to tell your config broker about the monoserver repo.
+Don't forget to configure your config broker and modify the server to allow for CORS.

 ### Usage